 Latest surveillance summary

-COVID-19 and influenza activity remain at low levels.
-RSV activity remains at high levels.
+COVID-19 is at high levels.
+Influenza is at moderate levels.
+RSV remains at high levels.

 Epidemiological summary